stsharin/Carnesia/README.md

 ## Test Results

-The test results should be regularly updated in the `test_results.md` file, which should indicate the status of each test case.
+The test results should be regularly updated in the `test results` tab, which should indicate the status of each test case.
 Any failed test cases should be documented with detailed information about the failure.